Search This Blog

 Growing Leadership Talent: Four Practitioner Lens

 I was fortunate enough to engage in an independent short engagement to work on talent management for an organization.
 Many talent management initiatives focus on roles and responsibilities grouped under levels and bands for career enablement and growth opportunities.
 The focus of this talent management initiative was that leadership belongs to everyone.
 I firmly believe in such principles and put together a framework based on my experience.
-To grow leadership talent across the organization, I created four different lens that one can grow leadership.
+To grow leadership talent across the organization, I created four different lenses that one can use to grow leadership.

 Lens Description Classical Roles